udomugo/spellchecker/README.md

 	* Any char following the first char needs to be lower case
 	* The following two cases are both true
 * Incorrectly spelled words:
+	* Additional chars need to be removed
+* Stretch Goal:
 	* Missing chars need to be added
-	* Additional chars need to be removed
-	* The following two cases are both true

 ### Setting up project
 Project was built with python 3.8.5 but should work for any version of python > 3.7